riclolsen/qtester104/readme.txt

 IEC 60870-5-104 is a commonly used protocol for data acquisition and control of power substations.

 Directories:
-src - multiplatform qt sources, compile with QT 6.4.0 or later on any supported platform. bin - win32 x64 binaries built with QT 6.6.2. conf - configuration file
+src - multiplatform qt sources, compile with QT 6.9.0 or later on any supported platform. bin - windows x64 binaries built with QT 6.9.0. conf - configuration file

-Can be used to poll substation data and issuing commands.
+Can be used to poll substation data and issue commands.
 The base protocol classes are pure C++ without any platform or non-standard library dependencies, can be used to develop software with other compiler/library/sdk.
 The software is part of a full substation HMI project (OSHMI - Open Substation HMI), it functions as a protocol module for the HMI, but can be used as a standalone protocol tester.